xrettle/WFGY/TensionUniverse/BlackHole/Q105_prediction_of_systemic_crashes.md

 Phi_local_agg(m) = F_local( {phi_local(m; i)} )
 ```

-where `F_local` is a fixed non decreasing function of the collection of local indicators, for example a weighted average or quantile. `F_local` is specified by `Theta_enc` and belongs to a finite library of aggregation recipes.
+where `F_local` is a fixed non decreasing function of the collection of local indicators, for example a weighted average or a high quantile. `F_local` is specified by `Theta_enc` and belongs to a finite library of aggregation recipes that are fixed for encoding `e` and do not change across states.

 2. Local global risk gap